Amigo Energy vs Think Energy

 Q: What types of plans do Amigo Energy and Think Energy offer? ▼

-Amigo Energy: fixed-rate, variable-rate, prepaid, green.
-Think Energy: fixed-rate, variable-rate, green.
+Amigo Energy: fixed-rate, free-nights, free-weekends, green.
+Think Energy: fixed-rate, green, solar-buyback.
 Amigo Energy has more options (4 plan types vs 3).
 More options = more ways to optimize, but also more ways to pick wrong.
 If you just want simple fixed-rate power, ignore the complexity.
 If you have specific needs (EV charging at night, pool pump, work-from-home AC), the right specialty plan can save you $50/month.

 Q: Which is better overall, Amigo Energy or Think Energy? ▼

 Same grid.
 Same wires.
 Same electrons.
 The electricity is literally identical—the only differences are price, service, and plan options.
-Amigo Energy wins if you prefer spanish-language customer service.
-Think Energy wins if you want a multi-state company with texas presence.
+Amigo Energy wins if you prefer spanish-language customer service--real bilingual reps, not a translated faq.
+Think Energy wins if you want 100% renewable energy without paying a green premium.
 For everyone else?
 Whoever's cheaper for your usage right now.
 Check ComparePower—it takes 2 minutes.